torrejonv/teranode/docs/howto/miners/docker/minersHowToInstallation.md

 - The `data` directory will contain persistent data.
 This includes blockchain data and other persistent storage required by the Teranode components.
 By default, Docker Compose is configured to mount these directories into the respective containers, ensuring that data persists across restarts and container recreation.
 Ensure regular backups.
 - Under no circumstances should you use this `docker compose` approach for production usage.
 - Please discuss with the Teranode support team for advanced configuration options and optimizations not covered in the present document.

+## Optimizations

+When running on a box without a public IP, you should enable `legacy_config_Upnp`, so you don't get banned by the SV Nodes.

+If you have local access to SV Nodes, you can use them to speed up the initial block synchronization too.
+You can set `legacy_connect_peers: "172.x.x.x:8333|10.x.x.x:8333"` in your `docker-compose.yml` to force the legacy service to only connect to those peers.

 ## Reference - Settings